 There are a handful of tips for keeping your cooler colder for longer.
 The first one begins right when you purchase one.
 Always buy a cooler with light color.
 White color coolers can stay cooler for the longest under bright sunlight because the color reflects sunlight.
 As a result, less heat is transferred.

 But if you don’t have a white or light color cooler, you can use other methods of achieving similar results.
 Cover your dark-colored cooler with a light-colored towel.
 It will work with the same principle.

 Another thing you can do is put dry ice blocks at the bottom and create a foundation.
 Dry ice stays cool for the longest.
 As it will be the basement, the ice cubes on the middle and top will funnel energy from it and stay cool.

 One more thing you can and should do is decrease the time you keep the lid open.
 The more you keep the lid open, the more heat enters the cooler.
 So try to minimize the lid open time as much as you can.

 To minimize lid open time, you can put the same items together.
 For example, put all the beverages like soft drinks and beers together in a bag.
 That way, you know exactly where to get the beverages instead of trying to find the inside.

 How can you keep the ice cubes from melting?

-There is a scientific way to do that and that is adding salt in the ice cubes.
+There is a scientific way to do that and that is adding salt to the ice cubes.
 It won’t drastically change the result but apart from the dry ice foundation, it is the best you can do.

 Salt helps water maintain a cooler temperature without freezing.
-So when they are frozen, they stay cool for long.
+So when they are frozen, they stay cool for longer.
 The melted water will also have a cool temperature and hence take less energy from the remaining ice.